INFOSYS221-2021/lab-04-l4_team-7/README.md

 8. Checks the board, in all possible ways if the letter each cell is the same in any coloumn/diagonal/row

-9. It will stop the game from running => makes the while condition invalid/ False
+9. It will stop the game from running => makes the while condition invalid/ False (but doesn't change execution)

 10. while True: